cipherprofessor/LiveData/myproject.md

         Money spent: ₹0
         Value gained: ₹2 Lakhs

-        This is @SkillSwapIndia 🔥"
+        This is @TejIndia 🔥"

 Instagram Reel: "POV: You learned 10 skills in 6 months without
-                 paying a single rupee 💸❌ #SkillSwap #FreeSkills"
+                 paying a single rupee 💸❌ #Tej #FreeSkills"

 LinkedIn: "Completed my 50th skill swap today.
 From learning Python
-           to teaching marketing, SkillSwap has been a game-changer for my career.
+           to teaching marketing, Tej has been a game-changer for my career.
 And it's completely FREE!
-           #ContinuousLearning #SkillSwap"
+           #ContinuousLearning #Tej"

 💪 Why This Will Work (Unlike Other Startups)
 1. Proven Model Globally